-On Saturday, we hopped into the car and headed to Matthiessen State Park, for an adventure.
-Mom was at work, and us guys, Cash, Jaxon, and myself, were feeling the need to get out of the house, and do some exploring.
+Recntly, we were craving and adventure, so we hopped into the car and headed to Matthiessen State Park.
+Mom was at work, and we guys were feeling the need to get out of the house, and do some exploring.
 Charlie, our female chocolate lab mix, came along with us, but she pretty much thinks she is one of us guys anyway.
-We really enjoyed Matthiessen, and it ended up being a fun, muddy, wet day, for all of us.
+We really enjoyed hiking the trails at Matthiessen State Park, and it ended up being a fun, muddy, wet day, for all of us!

 Matthiessen is often overshadowed by big sister park, Starved Rock, which is within a few miles.
 It does not have the reputation of Starved Rock, or all of the amenities, so it receives far fewer visitors.
 There is no lodging or camping available, nor is there a nature center or museum.
 While that may be a downside for some people, it was great for us.
 We were looking for a quieter adventure without so much traffic.